lizziepratt/lizziepratt.github.io/_pages/about.md

 image:
 ---

-I am a postdoc currently based UC Davis, and will be moving to Perimeter Institute for Theoretical Physics in the fall.
+I am currently a Chancellor's Fellow at UC Davis, and will be moving to Perimeter Institute for Theoretical Physics in the September.
 My mathematical interests include combinatorial algebraic geometry and applications to particle physics.
 I completed a PhD at UC Berkeley in May 2026, advised by Bernd Sturmfels.
 Before that I was at Amherst College, where I wrote a senior thesis on elliptic pairs under the guidance of Jenia Tevelev.
-In my free time, I rock climb, run, drink coffee, read comics, and as of recently, play guitar.
+In my free time, I rock climb, run, read comics, and play guitar.

 Contact: epratt [symbol] berkeley [symbol] edu